 Overview: Integrating Science and Society

-In much the same way as the simplicity of the MDV ecosystems makes the area an ideal location for formulating ecological theory, the reductionism of the area's human history - in terms of its short time frame and the small number of people involved - makes it an excellent location for integrating the theory and practice of environmental history with the ecological research of the LTER network.
+In much the same way as the simplicity of the MDV ecosystems makes the area an ideal location for formulating ecological theory, the reductionism of the area's human history - in terms of its short time frame and the small number of people involved - makes it an excellent location for integrating the theory and practice of environmental history with the ecological research of the Long Term Ecological Research (LTER) Network.
 It is arguably easier, for example, to trace historical interconnections between science, policy, and environmental change in the MDV than at other sites with more complex human-environment coupling.

 The first stage of this project has involved research into the earlier human history of this region.
 Current research is tracing the history of the Dry Valleys up to the present through archival research and oral history interviews, with a particular focus on the interaction between environmental change and scientific developments over time.

 This site is a work in progress!
 Please check back for updates.

 For more information about the project, or if you would like to submit content to the archive, please contact: